GCP Provider Configuration

 pulumi previeworcdktf synthvalidation gates in CI pipelines. - Granting excessive IAM roles (e.g.,

-roles/owner) to CI/CD service accounts instead of Workload Identity Federation. - Mixing local state and GCS backend across different stack environments without explicit
+roles/owner) to CI/CD service accounts instead of Workload Identity Federation with scoped roles. - Mixing local state and GCS backend across different stack environments without explicit

 PULUMI_CONFIG_PASSPHRASEhandling.